 - Ultrasound Guided Biopsy

-These three techniques are all outpatient procedures.
+These two techniques are all outpatient procedures.
 All can be done quickly with the patient able to resume normal activities immediately afterwards.

 Surgical Biopsies are occasionally required where incisions are actually made on the breast.
 These biopsy techniques include the wire localized biopsies that are particularly useful when microscopic calcium deposits noted on the mammogram are of concern.
 These surgical biopsies are done in the various operating rooms in our community and can be done with local anesthetic sedation, or full general anesthesia, but are almost always outpatient procedures.